 Ocean Signal EPIRB1 Pro Float Free

-10 year battery / non-hazardous battery so can be posted.
+10 year / non-hazardous battery.
+Can be posted.

 - Most compact Float Free EPIRB / 30% Smaller Footprint (typically)